 Option 2: Full Development with PhoneGap Cordova CLI

-Alternatively, instead of building apps using the PhoneGap Build tool, you can install Cordova command-line interface (CLI) tools for full development with taking advantage of the plugins that enable for you to use hardware APIs, push notifications and more, and debugging.
+Alternatively, instead of building apps using the PhoneGap Build tool, you can install Cordova command-line interface (CLI) tools for full development with taking advantage of the plugins that enable for you to use hardware APIs, mobile push notifications and more, and debugging.

 The iOS SDK and iOS emulators should already have been installed in previous step where you download and install Xcode on your Mac, so you are ready to go.